mansam/fossbox/content/Zanarama-election-night-hackathon.md

 Author: Zanarama
 Tags: legacy, foss@rit
 Category: legacy
-Summary: Yesterday was the [Election Night ...
+Summary: Yesterday was the [Election Night Hackathon](https://pbs.twimg.com/media/BYV1YDCCYAALlvQ.png:large) here at RIT.
+The local elections were covered and data was gathered from a few surrounding counties.
+You can see the results [here](http://yacht.rit.edu/election/).
+The night was pretty slow for me since it was only local elections and I am not a NY native.
+I look forward to going the next presidential election in 2016.
+The biggest thing I learned from the Election Night Hackathon is that most pe ...

 Yesterday was the [Election Night Hackathon](https://pbs.twimg.com/media/BYV1YDCCYAALlvQ.png:large) here at RIT.